Meeting Room Policy

 The York Public Library has three meeting rooms and two small study rooms.
 The Library welcomes use of these meeting rooms by community groups for civic, educational, and cultural activities, as well as for public discussion.
 Priority is given to programs, events, and activities sponsored by the Library and the Town of York.
 Otherwise, meeting rooms are made available to other groups or individuals on a first come, first served basis.

 Meetings and events held at the Library are expected to be free, open to the public, and conducted in a manner that welcomes the expression of diverse opinions and civil discourse.
 The Library’s Patron Conduct Policy applies to all events, meetings, and activities held in the Library’s meeting spaces.

-Reserving a Meeting Room – Application and Responsibilities:
+Reserving a Meeting Room – Online Requests and Responsibilities:

 A meeting room cancellation should be made as early as possible to provide others with an opportunity to use the room.
+Reservations may be cancelled online, following the instructions sent in the confirmation email.
 Failure to notify the Library of a cancellation may jeopardize future reservations.
 The Library Director and/or Board of Trustees reserve the right to cancel a room reservation in special circumstances.